solid/webid-profile/notes/pre-final-draft.md

 ## 2. Discovering a complete Solid profile

-**Note** : It is possible to have all profile information in a single WebID Profile Document, but a more likely situation is that some information is in that document and some is in extended profile documents.
+It is possible to have all profile information in a single WebID Profile Document, but a more likely situation is that some information is in that document and some is in extended profile documents.
 With a couple of exceptions noted below, there is no guarantee that any specific piece of data is